"Committed to helping people live better and more productive lives."

 Narcolepsy

-Narcolepsy is characterized by uncontrollable sleep attacks during the day, extreme sleepiness, falling asleep during an activity, losing muscle tone due to feeling of anger, suprise, amusement or stress.
+Narcolepsy is characterized by uncontrollable sleep attacks during the day, extreme sleepiness, falling asleep during an activity, losing muscle tone due to feeling of anger, surprise, amusement or stress.
 This condition can be especially dangerous if the event occurs while the person is driving or operating heavy machinery.
+Studies for this disorder are provided at our AASM facilities.

 Insomnia: The Symptom

-Dificulty in initiating or maintaining sleep is the primary complaint of insomnia and may actually be a result of sleep apnea or myoclonus.
-In many cases it can be caused by a physical disorder, regular use of sleep medications, alchol or drug abuse.
+Difficulty in initiating or maintaining sleep is the primary complaint of insomnia and may actually be a result of sleep apnea or myoclonus.
+In many cases it can be caused by a physical disorder, regular use of sleep medications, alcohol or drug abuse.
 Once the cause is identified treatment can be initiated.

 Periodic Limb Movements (PLM) Restless Leg Syndrome